 "Quiet on the set!" is not a phrase you think you’d hear while admiring the serene beauty of the peaks in Western North Carolina.
-But, more and more Hollywood producers have found that these 6000-foot peaks provide visually spectacular backdrops for the motion picture industry.
+But, more and more Hollywood producers have found that these 6,000-foot peaks provide visually spectacular backdrops for the motion picture industry.

+And Western North Carolina captured the attention of Hollywood years ago.
 The first movie shot in Asheville was in the 1920s.
 Titled Conquest of Canaan, the movie was filmed in what is now Pack Square in downtown Asheville, and tells the story of a lawyer who makes good in a small town.

 Here are a few other examples of Hollywood films and their Western North Carolina locations:

-The woods near Asheville provide the spectacular setting for Robert Redford’s film, "The Clearing," a thriller about a seemingly invincible tycoon who is kidnapped in broad daylight and held for ransom by an unemployed man (Willem Dafoe).
-"The Clearing" was filmed at the former Camp Sequoyah boys’ camp in a forest about thirty minutes from downtown Asheville.
+The woods near Asheville provide the spectacular setting for Robert Redford’s film, The Clearing, a thriller about a seemingly invincible tycoon who is kidnapped in broad daylight and held for ransom by an unemployed man (Willem Dafoe).
+The Clearing was filmed at the former Camp Sequoyah boys’ camp in a forest about 30 minutes from downtown Asheville.

 Biltmore Estate was chosen as one of several locations for this film.
 Hannibal cast and crew also filmed in the venerable Florence, Italy.
-The magnetic and horrifying character of Hannibal Lecter, played by Anthony Hopkins, resurfaces after his escape in "Silence of the Lambs," the movie that precedes this.
+The magnetic and horrifying character of Hannibal Lecter, played by Anthony Hopkins, resurfaces after his escape in Silence of the Lambs, the movie that precedes this.

 Filmed in 1999 in the mountains around Asheville, this movie stars Aidan Quinn and Janet McTeer as musicians around the turn-of-the-century in rural Appalachia.
-Lead actress Janet McTeer praises the mountain region, saying, "Having a chance to hear the ballads sung in their natural home was very moving."
+Lead actress Janet McTeer praised the mountain region, saying, "Having a chance to hear the ballads sung in their natural home was very moving."

 This movie starring Sandra Bullock was filmed the summer of 1999 at a Black Mountain conference center that is substituted as the mental institution in the movie.

-Released in late 1998, this drama is based on the real life of Doctor Adams.
+This drama is based on the real life of Doctor Adams.
 Featuring Robin Williams, much of the film was shot on Biltmore Estate and the campus of University of North Carolina at Chapel Hill.
 Several scenes of the Appalachian Mountains were shot off the Blue Ridge Parkway on Elk Mountain Highway in Asheville.

 Shot in May of 1996, this political comedy starring Jack Lemmon and James Garner utilized the grounds of Biltmore Estate and other Asheville city venues, including the heart of downtown where the stars find themselves in the middle of a parade.

-Released in late 1995, this movie is based on the book by Asheville native, John Ehle.
+This movie is based on the book by Asheville native, John Ehle.
 It details the exploits of a traveler (Jason Patric) who encounters and helps a runaway slave (Thandie Newton).

-Several of the running scenes in this Academy Award winning movie were shot in and around Asheville.
+Several of the running scenes in this Academy Award-winning movie were shot in and around Asheville.

-Featuring Macaulay Culkin as the cartoon character Richie Rich, this 1994 comic spoof transformed the famed 250-room Biltmore House into Rich Manor, where Richie, along with a team of kids, fought off "bad guys."
+Featuring Macaulay Culkin as the cartoon character Richie Rich, this comic spoof transformed the famed 250-room Biltmore House into Rich Manor, where Richie, along with a team of kids, fought off "bad guys."

 This national blockbuster, starring Harrison Ford, utilized several mountain locations, including the small town of Dillsboro for the spectacular train crash.
 Today, visitors on the Great Smoky Mountain Railway can view the site of the crash.
-The Railway’s steam locomotive was used in the movie "This Property is Condemned" starring Robert Redford, Natalie Wood and Charles Bronson.
+The Railway’s steam locomotive was used in the movie This Property is Condemned, starring Robert Redford, Natalie Wood and Charles Bronson.